 What is an Engineering Tomorrow Club?

 Engineering Tomorrow clubs provide a forum for students to engage their interests and use their skills in math and science to solve problems.
-These school-based clubs are a natural follow-on activity for students who have attended ET conferences, and are an enrichment activity for motivated STEM teachers.
+These school-based clubs are a natural follow-on activity for students who have attended ET labs, and are an enrichment activity for motivated STEM teachers.
 Engineering Tomorrow will provide clubs with: ideas and funding for projects and activities; loan of large engineering equipment (e.g. wind tunnels, stress-strain testers, measurement electronics); access to professional engineers and college students as club mentors and advisors; and, opportunities for field trips, guest speakers, and engineering career guidance counseling.